 Dolphin Cay: Where the dolphins hang out, and yes, we were lucky to see some!

-The Floating Bar: a literal floating bar and restaurant in the sea that offers drinks, music, and sometimes yoga.
+The Floating Bar: a literal floating bar and restaurant in the sea that offers drinks, music, yoga, and water floaties to float and cool off with.

 Hollywood: A cay with the name Hollywood because there are lots of starfish seen from the clear shallow water, but you’re not able to leave the boat here.
 If you’re going to Starfish Beach, you can skip Hollywood.

-Tip: Check out @bocas.buzz on Instagram for daily happenings in Bocas!
+Tip: Check out @bocas.buzz and @thebocasbreeze on Instagram for daily happenings in Bocas!

 El Ultimo Refugio: One of the best (if not the best) restaurants in the islands.
 They serve local/Caribbean food and are a must-visit on Isla Colon.